Our School App Stay connected on the go...

 No. There are two special circumstances when you will be allowed to wear non-uniform clothes.

-If you are on a school trip, different clothes may be more appropriate.
+If you are on a school trip, different clothes may be more suitable for learning.
 For example, you may get muddy or your uniform may get damaged if you are on a Geography field trip.
-Your teachers will always advise you in advance if you need to wear your own clothes.
+Your teachers will always advise you in advance if you need to wear your own clothes and give you guidelines of what is suitable for learning.

-Six times a year we have a non-uniform day to raise money for each Learning Community charity.
+Seven times a year we have a Non-Uniform Day to raise money for each Learning Community charity.
 The dates for these are always published in advance in the school calendar.
 You can choose not to join in if you don’t want to.
 Jewellery and make-up rules still operate on these days and on school trips.

 What if you cannot afford the uniform?

 Help is available.
-Please contact your Director of Learning or the school office.
+Please contact your Director of Learning.

 What happens if one day you have a good reason for not wearing the uniform?